 Like all SAT Subject Tests, the SAT Subject Test in US History is a 60 minute exam — but it asks a whopping 90 multiple choice questions.
 The typical high school US history class covers the vast majority of topics that appear on this test; thus, most students take this test in the May or June slots once they’ve completed a year of US history.

 Whereas the science and math subject tests involve analysis and application of principles, the US History test is much more about simply remembering facts.
 In this sense, questions on this exam are a bit like trivia.
-Typical questions could include, “What area of land was known in the 19th century as ‘Seward’s Folly’?”, or, “The forced expulsion of Native Americans known as the ‘Trail of Tears’ took place under the orders of which president?”
-Questions of this type — “recall questions” — compose the majority of the exam.
+Typical questions could include, "What area of land was known in the 19th century as ‘Seward’s Folly’?", or, "The forced expulsion of Native Americans known as the ‘Trail of Tears’ took place under the orders of which president?"
+Questions of this type — "recall questions" — make up the majority of the exam.

 Beyond simple recall questions, however, you'll also see questions that require inference or analysis.
 This might include attributing a quote to an historical figure, or attributing a statement to the historical concept it represents.
 Students may see a map and be asked to determine the era of American history which the map depicts.
 A student might also be presented with a political cartoon and need to identify the political movement or person it is meant to parody.

 Questions like these require a bit more analysis and reasoning than the simple trivia questions that appear on the exam, but they are still fundamentally about recall.
 For this reason, excellent recall of the majority of the high school US History syllabus is key.

 The College Board divides the content of the test into five categories:

 Notably, The College Board states that 80% of the exam concerns questions after 1790 — which is to say, after the United States won the Revolutionary War and became a proper nation.
 Only 20% of questions concern colonial era history.